Progress report for GNE21-267

 Taxonomic characterization

-16S rDNA sequence analysis will be used for the preliminary identification of the isolates.
-The 16S rDNA for each non-fluorescent mushroom pathogen will be amplified using universal primers for 16S rDNA (Weisburg et al., 1991).
-Amplicons will be Sanger sequenced at the Penn State Genomics Core facility.
-16S sequences will be compared and matched to sequences in the Ribosomal Database Project (Cole et al., 2014).
-This will identify the pathogens to the genus and provide a hypothesis for species.
+16S rDNA sequence analysis was used for the preliminary identification of the isolates.
+The 16S rDNA for each non-fluorescent mushroom pathogen was amplified using universal primers for 16S rDNA (Weisburg et al., 1991).
+Amplicons were Sanger sequenced at the Penn State Genomics Core facility.
+16S sequences were compared to previously identified Pseudomonas blotch pathogens.

 Education & Outreach Activities and Participation Summary